Wise Review 2023: Features, Pros & Cons

 With Wise, because there are no intermediaries, there are also no surprise costs - allowing a more transparent payment structure.

-Wise is regulated by the FCA in the UK, and the appropriate financial regulatory bodies in all the countries it operates in.
+Yes, Wise (TransferWise) is safe and trustworthy.
+Wise is regulated by the appropriate financial regulatory bodies in all the countries it operates in.
 Wise transfers are made using leading edge technology, and with a dedicated anti-fraud team on hand to ensure money is kept safe.
 Here are some key facts about Wise safety and security:

 - Customer funds are safeguarded using leading financial institutions